XDapps/defi-tools/README.md

-This project demonstrates how to use Hardhat and Solidity to create and deploy an arbitrage scanner to scrape data from multiple decentralized exchanges in a single RPC call allowing you to scrape and store large amounts of data allowing for arbitrage route analysis with minimal RPC calls.
+This project demonstrates how to use Hardhat and Solidity to create and deploy an arbitrage scanner to scrape data from multiple decentralized exchanges in a single RPC call.
+This gives you the ability to scrape and store large amounts of data allowing for arbitrage route analysis with minimal RPC calls.

 ## Installation